CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

    > **Note:** Since the continuous export was just enabled, you may need to wait for sometime for new events to show up.

-### Exercise 2: Integration with Azure Sentinel
+### Exercise 2: Integration with Microsoft Sentinel

-Integration with Azure Sentinel will enable centralized monitoring of alerts and discovery data.
-Integrating with Azure Sentinel allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures, and correlating between cloud-based and on-premises events.
+Integration with Microsoft Sentinel will enable centralized monitoring of alerts and discovery data.
+Integrating with Microsoft Sentinel allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures, and correlating between cloud-based and on-premises events.

 1. Search for **Microsoft Sentinel** in the search box located on the top of the **Azure Portal** page and click on it or [click here](https://portal.azure.com/#blade/Microsoft_Azure_Security_Insights/WorkspaceSelectorBlade).

     ![](../Images/m7e2s1.png)

-2. On the **Microsoft Sentinel** blade, click on the **Create Azure Sentinel** button – for this exercise, we’ll use the same Log Analytics workspace used by Security Center.
+2. On the **Microsoft Sentinel** blade, click on the **Create Microsoft Sentinel** button – for this exercise, we’ll use the same Log Analytics workspace used by Security Center.

     ![connect-workspace1](../Images/m7e2s2.png)

-3. On the **Add Azure Sentinel to a workspace**, select **asclab-la-{DeploymentID}** workspace.
+3. On the **Add Microsoft Sentinel to a workspace**, select **asclab-la-{DeploymentID}** workspace.
 Click on **Add**.

     ![Add sentinel](../Images/sentineladd.png)

-4. Adding Azure Sentinel to workspace asclab-la-{DeploymentID} is now in progress.
+4. Adding Microsoft Sentinel to workspace asclab-la-{DeploymentID} is now in progress.
 This process will take few minutes to complete.

-5. Once the deployment of workspace is completed you will get a notification **Successfully added Azure Sentinel**.
-Refresh the web browser page to see the workspace listed on Azure Sentinel page.
+5. Once the deployment of workspace is completed you will get a notification **Successfully added Microsoft Sentinel**.
+Refresh the web browser page to see the workspace listed on Microsoft Sentinel page.

    ![Add sentinel](../Images/sentinelws.png)

-6. Select the workspace **asclab-la-{DeploymentID}** on the **Azure Sentinel** page.
+6. Select the workspace **asclab-la-{DeploymentID}** on the **Microsoft Sentinel** page.

-7. From Azure Sentinel side pane, click on the **Data connectors** under the **Configuration** section.
+7. From Microsoft Sentinel side pane, click on the **Data connectors** under the **Configuration** section.

     ![](../Images/dataconnectors.png)